10 Things You Didn’t Know About Flying

 When a pilot comes out for a toilet break, there is always another pilot inside the flight deck so it can contact the Air Traffic Control when needed.
 As for flying, the autopilot will stay on route unless someone switches it off.

-10 – Your crew it’s prepared to deal with pretty much anything that might happen through a flight.
+Your crew is prepared to deal with pretty much anything that might happen through a flight.

 Your pilots have extensive training and go through various emergency scenarios in a simulator that looks exactly like the real thing.
 They can work around a total engine failure, a decompression, a fire in the cabin and whatever emergency you can think of.